4strium/romain-mza-portfolio-v2/content/posts/cristal-setup-server.md

 # Enable the Google Assistant SDK

 We will now see together how it is possible to integrate your homemade voice assistant with your Google home application to be able to control all of your connected devices exactly as if you were talking to an official Google voice assistant!
-I made this choice so as not to get lost in the use of lots of different APIs but you can do it if you wish, here Google does not process anything, it is simply a matter of sending a text command to your Google Assistant using your account.
+I made this choice so as not to get lost in the use of lots of different APIs but you can do it if you wish, here Google does not process audio directly, it is simply a matter of sending a text command to your Google Assistant using your account.

 Setting up the Google Assistant SDK is quite complex, follow [this official guide](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account).